apache/systemds/docs/devdocs/gpu-backend.md

 1. `org.apache.sysml.runtime.controlprogram.context.GPUContext`
 2. `org.apache.sysml.runtime.controlprogram.context.GPUObject`

-The GPUContext is responsible for GPU memory management and gets call-backs from SystemML's bufferpool on following methods:
+The GPUContext is responsible for GPU memory management and initialization/destruction of Cuda handles.
-1. void acquireRead(MatrixObject mo)
-2. void acquireModify(MatrixObject mo)
-3. void release(MatrixObject mo, boolean isGPUCopyModified)
-4. void exportData(MatrixObject mo)
-5. void evict(MatrixObject mo)

 A GPUObject (like RDDObject and BroadcastObject) is stored in CacheableData object.
-It contains following methods that are called back from the corresponding GPUContext:
+It gets call-backs from SystemML's bufferpool on following methods
-1. void allocateMemoryOnDevice()
+1. void acquireDeviceRead()
-2. void deallocateMemoryOnDevice()
+2. void acquireDenseDeviceModify(int numElemsToAllocate)
-3. long getSizeOnDevice()
+3. void acquireHostRead()
-4. void copyFromHostToDevice()
+4. void acquireHostModify()
-5. void copyFromDeviceToHost()
+5. void release(boolean isGPUCopyModified)

 ## JCudaContext:
 The current prototype supports Nvidia's CUDA libraries using JCuda wrapper.
 The implementation for the above classes can be found in: